Railway-Op-Sim/GB-Littlehampton/Documentation/Littlehampton.md

 - 2tph London Victoria to Bognor Regis
 - 2tph London Victoria to Littlehampton

+*Please Note: This timetable requires v2.15.0 or later of RailOS to operate, as it makes use of the dsc timetable command.*

 ## Operational Tips

 - Platform allocations have been provided for Littlehampton.
 It's advised to use these where possible, even if that means trains sharing platforms.